codesyntax/mastodon-share-button/readme.md

 # Mastodon share button

-This package is a user friendly web component to share to mastodon.
+This package is a user friendly web component to share in mastodon.

 ## Browsers support